cjboake/cjcc/src/notes.md

 - Then I'll update code gen to actually handle these things.
 This is getting to be very exciting, and look like a real compiler!

 * I'm halfway through the "40 Days" goal today, and I have to say, it seemed insane and impossible, but I think I could actually make this happen.
 It obviously won't exactly be on feature parity with GCC, but goddamn -- it could be pretty passable.

+- Update before haircut: I just need to fix the **args struct** because after the second arg the arg[0] is coming back null.
+Just a simple memory allocation change.